kaufland-ecommerce/esque/README.md

 * Edit Topic Configurations
 * Edit Consumer Offset for Topics
 * SASL/SSL Support out of the box
+* Consuming from Avro,Protobuf,plaintext,struct Topics (including Avro Schema Resolution from Schema Registry)
-* Consume and Produce to and from Avro and Plaintext Topics (including Avro Schema Resolution from Schema Registry)
+* Producing to and from Avro and Plaintext Topics (including Avro Schema Resolution from Schema Registry)
 * Context Switch (Easily Switch between pre-defined Clusters)
 * Kafka Ping (Test roundtrip time to your kafka cluster)